In follow up to my earlier post, my research has revealed that I am, happily, wrong about the flat/offset overhand.

 Many people will continue to use the flat/offset overhand safely, but my goal in replacing it with the barrel knot in my cutting-edge book on advanced climbing technique is to help move climbing method forward and remove the flat overhand from standard climbing technique as quickly as possible.
 For you as an individual, the flat/offset overhand may be just fine, but for a thousand climbers to tie a thousand times in a thousand different rappel situations, the barrel knot is safer and it is my prediction that in the next few years the barrel knot will almost entirely replace the flat overhand as the guiding and recreational climbing standard.

 Sequence for tying the barrel knot for tying ropes together to rappel:

 Correction: This original post, shown in italics above, was written based on a misunderstanding in the cause of a climbing accident.
-The updated explanation above attempts to clarify the incident and resulting considerations for use of the flat overhand climbing knot for rappel use.
-The flat overhand is an
+The updated explanation above attempts to clarify the incident and resulting considerations for use of the flat/offset overhand climbing knot for rappel use.
+The flat/offset overhand is an